 Communication can be described as the process where people exchange thoughts or ideas with one another.
-The benefits of fostering such relationships enables students to freely discuss thoughts and ideas, and creates an open environment in which questions can be asked without the risk of being judged or humiliated.
+The benefits of fostering such relationships enable students to freely discuss thoughts and ideas and create an open environment in which questions can be asked without the risk of being judged or humiliated.

-Poor communication is the main reason why students lack motivation, perform badly and consequently dropout of school.
-According to many studies, success of students is directly related to effective communication of their teacher.
+Poor communication is the main reason why students lack motivation, perform badly, and consequently drop out of school.
+According to many studies, the success of students is directly related to the effective communication of their teachers.
 Nurturing this kind of interactive and engaging teaching environment demands regular and effective communication.
 We have compiled our top techniques to create a positive dialogue between students and teachers.

 So let's see what you can do.

 Create a safe, inclusive and supportive environment where students feel comfortable to open up and express their thoughts and ideas.
 An atmosphere that allows students to ask if they need help is crucial to their academic success.
 It is important that at all stages of the teaching process you nurture this kind of non-judgemental environment.

 Having an open door policy and allowing students to pop in and talk about anything that may occur is a great way to promote good communication.
 Giving students extra support, tuition, or explanations before and after class helps shy students that don’t feel comfortable in class to ask questions to learn.
 Check out our inclusive teaching course to go in depth.

 Doing more team activities, and group work is a great way to take the focus off competing with one another and concentrate more on working together to get the best results.
 It can encourage communication, cooperation, and collaboration and help students talk more and effectively express themselves with their peers.